EvgeniiTitov/naive-events-processing/README.md

 - Load testing (messages per minute simple and multicore)
 - Multiprocessing test
 - Consider adding some feature enrichment step from BigTable
+- Measure queue sizes, it seems reaind messages is quick, scoring is obviously slower, so its a bottleneck

 *TO THINK*:
 - If one worker fails, how do I kill the other ones?
 Some channel to pass the